 In the process of having a gripe with Aidan that we’d been ripped, I put the board on my standalone test to show him it working – and decided to route ground and signal back to the ESP – it worked perfectly – then it twigged – ESP8266 boards are prone to putting spikes on the power lines when transmitting!
 I put a 10r resistor in series with the power and a tiny 330u 6v cap to ground at the Microwave board end – problem solved.

-Here’s a really informative blog on the subject but the above is really all you need to know.
-IF you want to do something clever, the 16 pin logic chip – I stuck a scope on it and pin 12 gives off some interesting analog stuff!
+If you want to do something clever, the 16 pin logic chip – I stuck a scope on it and pin 12 gives off some interesting analog stuff!

 In terms of sensitivity it pretty much works 360 degrees though supposedly it is most sensitive on the component side of the board direct on.